What is property taxation?

 Who sets the millage rates?

-Millage rates are set by the Board of Education, the Board of Commissioners, and the State of Georgia.
+Millage rates are set by the Board of Education, and the Board of Commissioners.

 What determines an individual property tax amount?